 Authorizes DSS to Establish Fees to Cover Implementation and Enforcement Costs.
-In order to cover the costs of administering and enforcing the measure, this measure gives DSS the authority to assess fees on home care organizations.
+In order to cover the costs incurred by DSS and DPH to administer and enforce the measure, this measure gives DSS the authority to assess fees on home care organizations.
 It should be noted that, under this measure, these fees would count towards a home care organization's administrative overhead costs.